 All of these are key things interested individuals will look for when they are considering volunteer opportunities, so sharing this information ahead of time with prospective volunteers is important to attracting the right person.

-3. Focus on THEM.Sure, your nonprofit needs help…but that’s probably not the most compelling reason for people to want to volunteer with you.
-So instead of making the theme of your recruitment about your nonprofit’s needs, help prospective volunteers see what they’re going to get out of their volunteer experience with you and what they will gain by it.
+Instead of making the theme of your recruitment about your nonprofit’s needs, help prospective volunteers see what they’re going to get out of their volunteer experience with you and what they will gain by it.

 Focus on things like: